 The wizard is very intuitive and there are no advanced configurations you need to worry about beforehand.

 Once the client is ready to go, you can choose a location, switch on the protection feature, and take it for a spin.

-Although there aren’t too many regions to choose from, there are at least 900 servers running at all times.
+Although there aren’t too many regions to choose from, at least 900 servers are running at all times.
 Using the kill switch is also recommended to prevent any data leaks during reconnection periods.

 The ‘GhostBear’ feature and the ‘Trusted Networks’ feature can save you a lot of time tinkering with the advanced settings menu.